victor-ca/fireflies/README.md

 * Organize the project structure to improve maintainability (if you think it's necessary).
 * Add basic error handling and input validation to all endpoints.
 * It seems there is a very critical bug here.
 Can you spot it?
-* Also, it doesn't look very performant as the meeting count gets bigger.
+* Also, it doesn't look very performant as the meeting count increases.
 Would it scale?
 * (Bonus) Implement basic unit tests for at least one endpoint.

-You should not take more than **2-3 hours** to implement this.
+It should not take you more than **2-3 hours** to implement this.

 ### API